Annual Fair Housing Symposium

-Code Enforcement Officers, Law Enforcement Officers, City and County employees, realtors, property management firms, homeowner associations, and all persons interested in housing protections and affordability for veterans, persons with disabilities, families, and others, including any resident interested in learning more about fair housing laws and protections.
+The annual Fair Housing presentation is great information for Code Enforcement Officers, Law Enforcement Officers, City and County employees.
+It is also very useful for realtors, property management firms, homeowner associations, and all persons interested in housing protections and affordability for veterans, persons with disabilities, families, and others, including any resident interested in learning more about fair housing laws and protections.

 Fair Housing Month